NocteDefensor/MiraiBotNetAnalysis/Anatomy-of-An-Mirai-Botnet-Attack.md

 - Lets break this Suricata signature down.
     1. The rule is an "alert" rule looking at http traffic from any port inbound from the variable EXTERNAL_NET to the networks assigned to the variable HOME_NET on any port.
     2. The flow is set to established which means it will only match on established connections.
 Direction is "to server."
-    3. We set the urilen which sets a uri length of 7 characters.
+    3. We see the "urilen" which sets a uri length of 7 characters.
     4. We then see a sticky buffer of "http.method" which modifies the content "POST" which come after it.
 That is telling the logic to look in the http.method field for content of "POST."
 If the http.method field has a GET or any method other then POST, the logic won't continue to run and the rule won't fire.
     5. We then see another sticky buffer of "http.uri."
 Again, this is giving a field for which to look for the content that follows it.
 In this case its saying look in the "http.uri" field for the content "/HNAP1/".
 You will notice that their is 7 characters in "/HNAP1/"
    6. We see "nocase" which sounds exactly what it does - makes it not case sensitive.